nuhkoca/udacity-baking-app/README.md

 - [x] Recipes are added to database when clicking on widget button.
 - [x] Two pane support for tablets.
 - [x] Add favorite recipes to database or remove from.
+- [x] Cache videos to prevent from reloading.
+- [X] Tablet-exclusive Step UI, like welcome screen for the first step and clap screen for the last step.

 # License